Fees and Insurance

 *BCBS of Kansas City has taken the unprecedented step of no longer paying office visits for psychotherapy services, meaning that all such services must be paid by the client in full at time of service until the deductible is met.
 We strongly disagree with this practice, but we are not in a position to dispute it.
 Please check your deductible, before scheduling to get an idea of your portion of the healthcare cost.

-**Due to substandard reimbursement rates, Dr. Wes, Tamara Henley, and Adrian Zelvy are not accepting any new clients with Cigna health insurance, We cannot bill out-of-network for this, because we are still in network in order to continue serving existing clients.
+**Due to substandard reimbursement rates, Dr. Wes, Tamara Henley, Jordan Mayfield, and Adrian Zelvy are not accepting any new clients with Cigna health insurance, We cannot bill out-of-network for this, because we are still in network in order to continue serving existing clients.
+We will eventually withdraw from the panel.

 ***Due to substandard reimbursement rates, even when compared to Medicaid and Cigna, Dr. Wes, Tamara Henley, and Adrian Zelvy no longer take United Health/Optima.
 Kelly Hughes will discontinue with United on September 1, 2019 and is therefore, taking no new United clients at this time.
 These providers will see clients with this insurance out-of-network, meaning that the client pays a fee at time of service (set to the allowable charge for BCBS of Kansas for each provider).
 We then send the claim to United Healthcare and they impute whatever their allowable out-of-network charge is to your deductible.
 If the deductible is met, they may send out a check in the mail.
 This is between the client and United, however.